oltree/webpack-react-redux-app/README.md

 ## Technologies

-- React JS.
+- React JS
-- JavaScript.
+- JavaScript
-- SCSS.
+- SCSS
-- Axios.
+- Axios
-- Redux toolkit.
+- Redux toolkit
-- Webpack.
+- Webpack
-- Redux-Thunk.
+- Redux-Thunk
-- React-hook-form.
+- React-hook-form

 ## Installation

-- Clone the repository to your computer.
+- Clone the repository to your computer
-- Install dependencies using the command npm install.
+- Install dependencies using the command npm install
-- Start the application using the command npm run dev.
+- Start the application using the command npm run dev

 ## Contact